teziovsky/lenovo-product-card/README.md

 # Hey it's lenovo-product-card! 🤝

-> The Lenovo product card website created for the needs of recruitment to Junior Frontend Developer.
-PSD to HTML using HTML5, CSS3/SASS and RWD.
+> Lenovo product landing page.
+It was created for the purpose of recruiting for the position of Frontend Developer.

 ## [Demo](https://lenovo-product-card.pl)